lyndachiwetelu/lyndachiwetelu/README.md

 Welcome to my Github.

 ### Who am I?
-I'm Lynda, and I am currently working as a Software developer in Germany.
+I'm Lynda, and I am currently working as a Software engineer in Germany.

 ### What are my interests?
 Programming, philosophy, psychology, literature etc.